 9. Do What You Love

-The benefits of hobbies and doing what we love have been widely accepted, including improving our well-being and reducing stress.
+The benefits of hobbies and doing what we love during our free time have been widely accepted, including improving our well-being and reducing stress.
 When we enjoy something, we are more apt to do it often.

 The more often we practice something, the better we become, and that can also act to boost our sense of well-being, confidence, and success.

-Activities we love are also those that can help us experience flow (Key #5), which improves our happiness and can provide a direct experience of who we really are, our unique gift, and our true self.
+Activities we love are also those that can help us experience flow, which improves our happiness and can provide a direct experience of who we really are, our unique gift, and our true self.

 Shortly after our near-death experience on that flight to Africa, my husband and I took a three-month sabbatical and traveled around the United States, interviewing more than 100 people about their hopes and dreams, including what they’d always dreamed of doing.
 The joy on people’s faces as they shared their answers showed us that even the act of thinking about what we love to do can be a game-changer.